-A claim under this warranty is only valid for the country in which the equipment was bought.
+The warranty claim only applies in the country where the equipment was purchased.
 The product must have been purchased through our authorised distribution channels.

 A claim under this warranty exists only for damage to the object of the contract itself.
-Reimbursement of expenditure for dismantling and fitting, testing of corresponding parts, as well as demands for lost profits and compensation for damages, are excluded from the warranty.

-The receipt of purchase substantiates your right to claim under the warranty.

-Performance
+Services

 For the duration of the warranty we shall eliminate any product defects that are proven to be attributable to a material or manufacturing fault.
 We pledge to replace free of charge and at our discretion the defective goods with non-defective goods, to carry out repairs, or to grant a price reduction.
+Replaced parts become our property.